Black and white photo of a woman dancing, holding a pose in which she is balancing on one leg, one leg outstretched, and her arms up in a ballet style

 Cunningham believed that women artists should be judged based on their work, not their gender.
 She didn’t call herself a feminist, but in 1975, when she was 91, she said of the women’s liberation movement: “I’m almost ready to join.
 Of course, I’ve always belonged.”

-Self-Portrait, 1910, Imogen Cunningham.
+Self- Portrait, 1910, Imogen Cunningham.
 Platinum print, 4 13/16 × 3 1/8 in.
-Getty Museum, 87.XM.74.7. © Imogen Cunningham Trust
+The J. Paul Getty Museum, 87.XM.74.7. © Imogen Cunningham Trust

-She was dedicated to mutual support among women, building a community of women artists around her, and mentoring many of them.
+She was dedicated to mutual support among women, building a community of women artists around her and mentoring many of them.
 She joined the Women’s Art League in San Francisco, where photographer Dorothea Lange was a member and became very close to sculptor Ruth Asawa despite their 43-year age difference.

 Career and Family Conflict